mjtamlyn/ayb-notes/8-mysql@twitter.md

 Always soft launch things, and increase the numbers slowly to see what the impact is.
 Iterate and improve, and never roll back.

-DBAs and Engineers bascially have to trust eachother.
+DBAs and Engineers bascially have to trust each other.